 SUSPECTING ATTR

-Time to diagnosis is typically delayed by an average of ~6 years,* in part because symptoms of ATTR-CM overlap with other common conditions.1-5
+Time to diagnosis is typically delayed by an average of ~6 years,* in part because symptoms of ATTR-CM overlap with other common conditions.1-5 ATTR may underlie HFpEF, coexist with degenerative AS, be preceded by bilateral carpal tunnel syndrome, or misdiagnosed as HCM.

 Prevalence of ATTR-CM in screening studies: